 3. Dull or shiny watermelons?

 Avoid the shiny watermelons.
-While these are pretty to look at, the shine is a great indicator of melon that is not fully grown and ripe yet.
+While these are pretty to look at, the shine is a great indicator of a melon that is not fully grown and ripe yet.
 As the fruit continues to grow and ripen the shine will dull.
 This process is best done in the field.
 Avoid watermelons with odd lumps that indicate that it had growing conditions that varied a lot leaving the fruit at different ranges of ripeness and flavor from one part to another.

 4. Does watermelon weight matter?

 Yes, pick up the melons and look for a heavier melon for the overall size.
 The heavier the watermelon the more water is in it.
 This is a good indicator of a nice, ripe, juicy watermelon.

 Knock on the watermelon with your knuckles.
 Your knuckles should bounce off the hard surface and make a loud tap.
 If you get a soft thud the melon is going bad and should be passed for a fresher melon that will not quickly spoil.